TankaMelnyk/C_plus_plus-Projects/README.md

 ## The basic idea and motivation

-The project was conceived as a serious practical work for the excercise of the previous topics.
+The project was conceived as a serious practical work for the excercises of the previous topics.

 #### 1. Procedural programming
  * Variables.
  * Conditional constructions.
  * Cycles.
  * Arrays.
- * Function.
+ * Functions.
  * IO base operations.

 #### 2. Structured programming
  - The structures.
- - Complex chain of functions calls.
+ - Complex chains of functions calls.
  - Pointers arithmetic.
  - Exceptions and their handling.
  - File Input-Output.